 - Writing and Materiality in China: Essays in Honor of Patrick D. Hanan.
 Co-editor and co-writer of the introduction with Lydia H. Liu.
 Harvard Asia Center Publications, 2003.

 - “Chinese Theories of the Sounding Voice before the Modern Era: From the Natural to the Instrumental,” chapter in The Voice as Something More: Essays Toward Materiality, ed.
-Martha Feldman and Judith T. Zeitlin (University of Chicago Press, forthcoming, fall 2019.
+Martha Feldman and Judith T. Zeitlin (University of Chicago Press, 2019).

 - “The Ghosts of Things.”
 Chapter in Fantômes dans l’Extrême-Orient d’hier et d’aujourd’hui/ Ghosts in the Far East in the Past and Present, ed.
 Vincent Durand-Dastès and Marie Laureillard.
 Paris: Presses de Inalco, 2017